Soviet Union in World War II: Soviet push to Germany

+The Vyborg–Petrozavodsk offensive expelled Finnish forces from territory they had gained in 1941, but the Soviet advance was halted at the Battle of Tali-Ihantala.
+Further north, Finnish victories in the Battles of Vuosalmi and Ilomantsi halted additional Soviet attempts to break through Finnish lines.
+The Finns and Soviets signed the Moscow Armistice on 19 September 1944, ending the Continuation War.

 In late 1944, Soviet forces battled fiercely to capture Hungary in the Budapest Offensive, but could not take it, which became a topic so sensitive to Stalin that he refused to allow his commanders to speak of it.
 The Germans held out in the subsequent Battle of Budapest until February 1945, when the remaining Hungarians signed an armistice with the Soviet Union.
 Victory at Budapest permitted the Red Army to launch the Vienna Offensive in April 1945.
 To the northeast, the taking of Belarus and western Ukraine permitted the Soviets to launch the massive Vistula–Oder Offensive, where German intelligence had incorrectly guessed the Soviets would have a 3-to-1 numerical superiority advantage that was actually 5-to-1 (over 2 million Red Army personnel attacking 450,000 German defenders), the successful culmination of which resulted in the Red Army advancing from the Vistula River in Poland to the German Oder River in Eastern Germany.

 Stalin's shortcomings as a strategist are frequently noted regarding the massive Soviet loss of life and early Soviet defeats.
 An example of it is the summer offensive of 1942, which led to even more losses by the Red Army and the recapture of initiative by the Germans.
 Stalin eventually recognized his lack of know-how and relied on his professional generals to conduct the war.

 Additionally, Stalin was well aware that other European armies had utterly disintegrated when faced with Nazi military efficacy and responded effectively by subjecting his army to galvanizing terror and nationalist appeals to patriotism.
 He also appealed to the Russian Orthodox Church.